Reliable computation by large-alphabet formulas in the presence of noise: Large-alphabet computation

 \subsection{Example \(k = 3\) and \(q\) prime}

 In addition to the asymptotic result argued in \cref{ssec:symmetric-computation-threshold}, we show that the denoising threshold may be achieved for finite \(k\).
-In fact, we demonstrate that for \(k = 3\) and \(q\) prime, reliable universal computation can be achieved up to the denoising lower-bound of \cref{lem:lower-bound-on-majqk-denoising-threshold}.
+In fact, we demonstrate that for \(k = 3\) and \(q\) prime, reliable universal computation can be achieved up to the denoising lower-bound of \cref{lem:lower-bound-on-majqk-denoising-threshold}. \begin{lemma} Reliable universal computation over an alphabet of size \(q\), where \(q\) is prime, can be performed using \(\varepsilon\)-noisy \(2\)-input pseudo-additive gates, \(2\)-input modular multiplication gates, and majority gates \(\maj{[q,3]}\)~gates up to the majority gate denoising threshold of \(\varepsilon < (q - 1)/(q (q + 1))\) given by \cref{lem:lower-bound-on-majqk-denoising-threshold}. \end{lemma} \begin{proof} First, we calculate the denoising threshold, i.e. the point of transcritical bifurcation for the \(\maj{[q, 3]}\)~gate.
+Following the result in \cref{lem:lower-bound-on-majqk-denoising-threshold},